JohnAD/RJSON/README.md

 }
 ```

-### Defining a repeatable order for the fields of an unordered object
+### Defining a repeatable order for the fields of an object

 The items in a JSON object are not placed in a particular order per the JSON spec.